RedTo/Bookcreator-Starter/README.md

-# bookcreator-starter
+# Bookcreator-Starter

-**Clone and run for a quick way to see app.bookcreator.com in action.
+**Clone and run for a quick way to see [app.bookcreator.com](http://app.bookcreator.com) in action.
 Without installing Chrome.**

 This is a minimal Electron application based on the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start) within the Electron documentation.